Darwin's Game: Sunset Ravens

-The female protagonist of the story and a 18-year-old girl from a rich family.
+The female protagonist of the story and an 18-year-old girl from a rich family.
 After witnessing the death of her parents at the hands of a Darwin's Game player, she was tricked by a girl named Miho into it, discovered its existence, and slaughtered both Miho and her parents' murderer.
 She later becomes Kaname's main romantic interest.
 Her Sigil "Princess of Thorn" allows her to control wire-like objects, which she utilises to wield spiked chains.
 Her mobility and dexterity with her weapons, coupled with her ruthlessness, has earned her the title of the "Undefeated Queen" that terrorised the area of Roppongi.
 Together with Kaname, they formed the clan Sunset Ravens.